victorhaynes/I-need-my-coffee-fast...api/notes.md

 5 - In the /me useEffect hook update currentUser using the response from /me to include the CSRF token as an attribute 6 - Note: The top of the app the and the PrivateRoute hook make use of the /me useEffect so everytme we hit a protected route or manually refresh
-7 - So now, currentUser has a "csrf" attribute & JWT is still stored in HTTPOnly cookie is 8 - Using axios/fetch include "X-CSRF-TOKEN" header when doing post methods
+7 - So now, currentUser has a "csrf" attribute & JWT is still stored in HTTPOnly cookie is 8 - Using axios/fetch include "X-CSRF-TOKEN" header when doing post/put/delete methods